-Erwin R. Orocio (Filipino) is the Managing Counsel for Downstream, Corporate Secretary and Chief Information Officer.
-He was the Compliance Officer until 16 May 2017.
-He was also the Assistant Corporate Secretary of the Corporation, first appointed as such on 17 April 2012.
-He also serves as the Corporate Secretary for various Shell companies in the Philippines.
-He is also a Fellow of the Institute of Corporate Directors.
+Erwin R. Orocio (Filipino) is the newly appointed Chief Compliance Officer and Member of the Corporate Governance and Nomination Committees of the Corporation since 10 November 2020.
+He is likewise the Managing Counsel with over 24 years of legal experience.
+He was previously the Corporate Secretary of the Corporation and various Shell companies in the Philippines.
+He ensured the delivery of the 2016 Initial Public Offering of the Corporation and its evolution as a publicly listed company whose governance practices are now being recognized internationally.
+He is a director of Shell Energy Philippines, Inc., Shell Chemicals Philippines, Inc., and Shell Solar Philippines Corporation He is also a trustee of Pilipinas Shell Foundation, Inc. He was a former trustee, Vice President and Treasurer of the Shell Employees' Savings and Loan Association, Inc., a financial institution regulated by the Bangko Sentral ng Pilipinas.
+Erwin is a Fellow of the Institute of Corporate Directors.
 He joined the Legal department as a Legal Counsel in November 1997 and has since advised all businesses and functions.
-Prior to that, he served as managing partner of the Garcia Ines Villacarlos Garcia Recifia & Orocio Law Office.
+Prior to that, he served as managing partner of the Garcia Ines Villacarlos Garcia Reciña & Orocio Law Office.
 He first joined the Corporation as an accountant in 1991 and left in January 1996 to complete his Juris Doctor degree from the Ateneo De Manila School of Law.
 He graduated from the De La Salle University in 1989 with a Bachelor of Arts (Major in Economics) and Bachelor of Science (Major in Accountancy).
 He placed 13th in the Accounting Board exams of May 1990.
-From 2015 to 2019, he attended seminars on corporate governance.
+From 2015 to 2020, he attended seminars on corporate governance.

-Ellie Chris C. Navarra (Filipino) is a Legal Counsel for Downstream since 16 February 2017, and was appointed Assistant Corporate Secretary of the Corporation and other Shell-affiliated companies in the Philippines.
+Ellie Chris C. Navarra (Filipino) is the newly appointed Corporate Secretary and Chief Information Officer of the Corporation since 10 November 2020.
+She is likewise a Legal Counsel for Downstream since 16 February 2017, and was appointed the Corporate Secretary of Shell Energy Philippines, Inc. and Assistant Corporate Secretary of other Shell-affiliated companies in the Philippines.
 She is a Graduate Member of the Institute of Corporate Directors.
+She worked to deliver the Corporation's Revised Manual on Corporate Governance, Securities Dealing Code, Corporate Disclosure Guide, Related Party Transactions Policy; its Board Committee Charters; and publication of multi-awarded Annual and Sustainability Reports.
 In February 2017, she earned her Certified Fraud Examiner credential from the Association of Certified Fraud Examiners ("ACFE").
 Prior to that, she served as an Associate of the Corporate and Special Projects Department of the law firm Cruz Marcelo & Tenefrancia for three years.
 She passed the 2013 Philippine Bar Examinations.
 As a scholar, she earned her Juris Doctor degree from the Ateneo De Manila School of Law in 2013, with Second Honors distinction.
 Prior to taking up law, she was an Associate of the Technology and Security Risk Services of Sycip Gorres Velayo & Co. for two years.
 She is likewise a Certified Public Accountant since 2007.
 She graduated from the De La Salle University in 2006 with a Bachelor of Science (Major in Accountancy).
 She is a member of ACFE International Chapter, Integrated Bar of the Philippines, and Philippine Bar Association.
-From 2017 to 2019, she attended seminars on corporate governance.
+From 2017 to 2020, she attended seminars on corporate governance.